chocolateboy/string_splitter/README.md

 ```

 But that requires us to specify *everything*.
 What we really want is a version of `split`
-which allows us to veto splitting for the 6th and 7th separators i.e. control over which
+which allows us to veto splitting for the 6th and 7th delimiters i.e. control over which
 splits are accepted, rather than being restricted to the single, baked-in strategy provided
 by the `limit` parameter.